GEOS-DEV/GEOS/src/docs/sphinx/basicExamples/gravityInducedStressInitialization/Example.rst

 **Context**

 In this example, we perform a gravity-only stress initialization for a reservoir with an hydrostatic in-situ pressure.
-The problem is solved by using a singlephase poromechanics solver (see :ref:`PoroelasticSolver`) in Geos to predict the initial state of stress with depth in the reservoir subject to the reservoir rock properties and the prevailing hydrostatic pressure condition.
-We verify the numerical results obtained by Geos against an anlaytical Eaton's equation.
+The problem is solved using a single-phase poromechanics solver (see :ref:`PoroelasticSolver`) in GEOS to predict the initial state of stress with depth in the reservoir, subject to the reservoir rock properties and the prevailing hydrostatic pressure condition.
+We verify numerical results obtained by GEOS against an analytical equation (Eaton's equation).

 **Input file**